enricop/telefono-casa/DESIGN.md

 # Telefono-Casa App

-### Base usage

-The application helps people living in a *Commune* to have a sense of *belonging* to that local area by gathering them as agents in a P2P network that is organized in smaller *Villages*.

-People using the app may have a profile of their own house, and by discovering and voting other houses, they contribute to the creation of a P2P neighbourhood.

-This network then allows people making 1-to-1 *VoIP* calls once there is a common *consensus* that they live in that village.

 ### Intent

 Being part of a village is a choice that goes beyond the desire of belonging to a group of people, which represents only an aspect, as important as it is, of active participation in a community.